leowz/fitleiOSAppGitBook/chapter1.md

 * ModelViewController
   * Added as the main view of the HomeViewController itself.
   * Touch events like pin,rotate and pan are predefined to interact with the avatar.
-* Side button panel
+* Side Button Panel
   * First button to switch to clothes mode
   * Second button to create avatar by measurment
   * Third button to create a new avartar
-* Share button at the left bottom side of the view
+* Share Button at The Left Bottom Side of The View
   * Launch UIActivityViewController for share events

 ### NavigationBar